velmeshevlab/meta-tracker/README.md

 ```
   plot_cells(cds_new, label_roots = F, label_leaves = F, label_branch_points = F, group_label_size = 5)
 ```
 First, do a sanity check by running cell selection for one lineage and plotting the selected cells.
 Adjust N if needed.
+Takes 3 min/lineage with 8 cores.
 ```
   sel.cluster = c("24", "8", "17", "5", "21", "19", "2", "3", "6")
   cds_new <- isolate_lineage(cds_new, "VIP", sel_clusters = sel.cluster, cl = 8, N = 0.3)